 3 Tips for Making Sense of IEP Goals that You Didn’t Write!

 A new student enters your caseload with an IEP and goals already set up for the year.
-Your first thought may be, “FANTASTIC!
+Your first thought could be, “FANTASTIC!
 One less IEP to do!”
-But as you dig in deeper, you begin to wonder what in the world is going on here.
+But as you dig deeper, you begin to wonder what in the world is going on here.
 The goals are all done, but they aren’t the kind you write.
 Would you like some tips to make sense of IEP goals that aren’t yours?

 Are so long and in-depth that you wonder how anyone could think a superhero SLP would get that done in a year?

 Perhaps they are so short and simplistic that you feel the student has nothing to gain from it.?

 Or what if you are just confused about why it was chosen at all.

 One thing that I’ve learned over the years is that we should give each other the benefit of the doubt.
 There are so many different factors that come into play.
 Location, experience level, and your therapy framework are considerable factors.